sanglee325/myvimrc/README.md

 	# copy .vimrc to top directory
 	cp .vimrc ../.vimrc

-	# move to directory where .vimrc is
+	# move to directory where .vimrc is or move to top directory
 	cd ..

 	vi .vimrc